imccart/website/content/talks.md

 title: Talks
 ---

 Below are recent talks, presentations, workshops, etc. Research presentations are typically contained in their own project repositories with links below.
-Most other presentations are part of a broad "extras" repository.
+Most other presentations are part of a broad "extras" repository, available [here](https://extras.talks.ianmccarthyecon.com/)

 ------------------------------------------------------------------------